ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 # Step 1.
-Modernise application to run on WebSphere Liberty profile (Optional)
+Modernise application to run on WebSphere Liberty profile

 In this step, we are going to make the modifications needed both at the application level and the server configuration level to migrate our WebSphere Application Server 7 application to run in WebSphere Liberty.